-The number, length and radius of a specific tool is defined in the T00L DEF block of the part program.
+The number, length and radius of a specific tool are defined in the T00L DEF block of the part program.

-▶ Select the tool definition: Press the TOOL DEF key
+▶ To select tool definition, press the TOOL DEF key.

-- ▶ Tool number: Each tool is uniquely identified by its tool number - ▶ Tool length: Compensation value for the tool length - ▶ Tool radius: Compensation value for the tool radius
+- ▶ Tool number: Each tool is uniquely identified by its tool number. - ▶ Tool length: Compensation value for the tool length - ▶ Tool radius: Compensation value for the tool radius